Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Akron Stats and Trends

-- Akron has played seven games, with three wins against the spread.

-- The Zips have been underdogs by 11 points or more four times this year and have covered the spread twice.
+- This season, the Zips have two against the spread wins in four games as an underdog of 12 points or more.

-- Akron's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Akron's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Akron scores more than 27.9 points, it is 2-0 against the spread and 2-0 overall.
+- When Akron puts up more than 27.9 points, it is 2-0 against the spread and 2-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.